Related Content

 Though the German national rail operator DB has recently withdrawn its online facility for the booking of night train reservations.

-If you will be travelling through a major German station, a hauptbahnhof, towards the start of your itinerary, a good option can be booking your night train reservations at a Reisezentrum travel desk.
+However, you will be travelling through a major German station, a hauptbahnhof, towards the start of your itinerary, a good option can be booking your night train reservations at a Reisezentrum travel desk.

 You won't be charged booking fees and most European night trains can be booked at these desks, including night trains which don't travel from/to Germany.

-However, if you want to book reservations before you embark on your rail pass trip and will be travelling on a service/route on which the operator doesn't offer the facility for rail pass users to book specific rail pass reservations online, the only option is to use the Eurail reservation service or the InterRail reservation service - though you will be charged a €2 booking fee per reservation, per person.
+However, if you want to book reservations before you embark on your rail pass trip and will be travelling on a service/route on which the operator doesn't offer the facility for rail pass users to book specific rail pass reservations online, the only option is to use the Eurail reservation service or the Interrail reservation service - though you will be charged a €2 booking fee per reservation, per person.

 Also worth knowing before booking a rail pass reservation: